jiannazzone/RetroDECK/wiki-rtd/docs/wiki_controllers/controllers-motion.md

 <img src="../../wiki_images/controllers/ride-controller.png" width="250">

-Used for the Activision games Tony Hawk Ride and Tony Hawk Shread.
+Used for the Activision games `Tony Hawk Ride` and `Tony Hawk Shread`.

 #### How to configure